ursaturnine/MasterMind-Game/README.md

 Packages:
--click for command line interfaces
+- click for command line interfaces
--requests to make an API request
+- requests to make an API request

 Set-Up: